RangerRick/CruiseMonkey/README.markdown

 Known Issues
 ------------

-* Login is not working on Android yet.
-CruiseMonkey will be stuck in read-only mode for now.
+* Login may not working on Android yet.
+If CruiseMonkey refuses to let you log in, please [email me](mailto:testflight@raccoonfink.com).
 * Sometimes it is possible to drag the app in a way that causes the "main" window to stay stuck out of alignment.

 Opening an Issue (Bug or Enhancement)